SDK version update guide for iOS SDK

 • Single mobile app: If you use only one mobile application, you don't need to set applicationID.
 The SDK uses the default value default-application automatically.

-Learn more about SDK configuration and Configure Application ID.
+Learn more about Configuration for iOS SDK and Configure Application ID.

 2. Push notification token tracking